 1. Selling on your own stock photography website

 A great-looking website showcasing your work is no different from gallery walls and windows displaying your art to its best advantage.

 Your best option to set up a website to sell your art online is to use an ecommerce platform like Shopify.
 A solution like this allows you to set up your online store in just a few clicks so you don’t have to spend too much time on the technical side of things and can go pretty much straight to selling your art.

 With Shopify, there are plenty of easy-to-use website themes that can help you design a beautiful digital storefront.
 (We recommend using a Shopify theme with a white background—a bit like a gallery wall—that way, your art can speak for itself!)
-These templates are super easy to customize, so you can tweak your site to your heart’s content, without any coding skills needed.
+These templates are super easy to customize, so you can tweak your site, without any coding skills needed.